A good speech is like a skirt – it should be short enough to be interesting and long enough to cover the essentials… Churchill

 The same is true of a good contract.
 Short enough to be read.
 Long enough to cover the essentials.

-In the construction industry, we have nearly 90 main contracts already from 9 publishers… But they’re not fit for purpose, as I explore in my article in ICES Construction Law Review.
+In the construction industry, we have (2018) over 100 contracts from 10+ publishers… But they’re not fit for purpose, as I explore in my article in ICES Construction Law Review.